 The Three Big Sales and Marketing Structural Gaps

 So what’s holding organizations back from achieving their alignment visions?
 The core of the problem is that Sales and Marketing are built to see the world differently.
 They consult their own sources for information, and follow different guidance when it comes to their targets and incentives.

 It’s no surprise that Sales and Marketing refer to different data sets – they use different technologies and tools to manage and track their activities and interactions with prospects and customers.
 While marketers use data management platform (DMP) and marketing automation systems, sales groups largely rely on customer relationship management (CRM) systems.

-And this lack of shared data is tied for top challenge to alignment in the The State of Sales & Marketing Alignment in 2018 report – up from fourth place in 2016.
+And this lack of shared data is tied for the top challenge to alignment in The State of Sales & Marketing Alignment in 2018 report – up from fourth place in 2016.
 Let’s face it: the data you consult day in and day out shapes your perspective.